GeoscienceAustralia/dea-knowledge-hub/docs/_templates/home-v1.rst

    .. rubric:: Data Products

+   .. raw:: html

-   Browse our catalogue of data products to find supporting information and ways to access the data.
+      <p>Browse our <a href="/data/">catalogue of data products</a> to find supporting information and ways to access the data.</p>

-   .. grid:: 2 2 3 5
+   .. grid:: 2 2 3 6
       :gutter: 3

       {% for item in data.product_themes %}